warunadahampriya/warunadahampriya/README.md

 ---

 ### 📝 Personal Motto:
 > "Design is not just what it looks like and feels like.
 Design is how it works."

 ---

+### 🚀 Technical Skills:
+#### Tools & Technologies:
+- **Design**: Figma, Photoshop, Canva
+- **Expertise**:
+  - Prototyping & Wireframing
+  - User Research & User Flows
+  - Human-Computer Interaction (HCI)

+#### Soft Skills:
+- Project Management
+- Creativity & Critical Thinking
+- Business Analysis & Leadership
+- Teamwork

+---